ds-edu/DataScienceCapstone_OnlineRetail/README.md

 **Analyzing the outliers in the data**

-Outliers in the data are designated as follows:
+Outliers in the data were designated as follows:
 - Monetary outliers : High-Spenders Customers
 - Frequency outliers : Frequent Customers
 - Both Monetary and Frequency outliers : VIPs